nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2b.
 No keywords are provided

     * 2b1.
-AddressBook shows an error message
+WhereTourGo shows an error message

       Use case resumes at step 2.